gsfjohnson/node-myconfig/README.md

 - `new MyConfig(options)` - Creates a new configuration instance
   - `options.name` - Name of the application (required)
   - `options.data` - Initial configuration data as a Map
+  - `options.dir` - Override the config directory path

 ### Static Methods

 - `MyConfig.load(name, [options])` - Load configuration (async)
 - `MyConfig.loadSync(name, [options])` - Load configuration

+Options can be passed as individual arguments or as an object:
+- `name` (string) - Application name, used for config path generation
+- `ignore_not_found` (boolean) - If `true`, suppress errors when the config file doesn't exist
+- A string with `.ini` or `.json` extension is treated as a file path to load from

 ### Instance Methods